skyglobal/skycons/README.md

 #### Developer Notes

   * Ensure `aria-hidden` is used on your `skycon` tags.
-  * To give the icon colour, add the class `skycon--active`.
+  * To give the icon colour, add the class `skycon--active` (only in skycons.min.css).
-  * To give the icon have a colour on hover, add the class `skycon--hover` to it's parent.
+  * To give the icon have a colour on hover, add the class `skycon--hover` to it's parent (only in skycons.min.css).

 ## Contribution